-DRP suggests the following statement: "Students with disabilities needing accommodation should make requests to Disability Resource Programs, Bell Tower Room 1541, (805) 437-3331.
+Students with disabilities needing accommodation should make requests to Disability Resource Programs located in the Educational Access Center, Bell Tower 1541, 805-437-3331.
 All requests for accommodations require appropriate advance notice to avoid a delay in services.
-Please discuss approved accommodations with faculty."
+Please discuss approved accommodations with faculty.